ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_create/Creating_lettering_with_CorelDRAW_Graphics.md

 ## To create lettering with CorelDRAW Graphics...

-1Switch to CorelDRAW Graphics.
+1. Switch to CorelDRAW Graphics.

-2Create a CorelDRAW® Graphics Suite text object and select it.
+2. Create a CorelDRAW® Graphics Suite text object and select it.

 ![CreateLetteringInGraphicsMode1.png](assets/CreateLetteringInGraphicsMode1.png)

-3Click Convert Graphics to Embroidery.
+3. Click Convert Graphics to Embroidery.
 Wilcom Workspace opens in a few moments and the converted embroidery lettering displays.
 Change to a native embroidery font and adjust settings as desired.

 ![CreateLetteringInGraphicsMode4.png](assets/CreateLetteringInGraphicsMode4.png)